More prominent "Register" path for first time arrivals

 Tom, could you please share more information about how you're getting to this login page?
 You mentioned that it's after they are "invited to a group/site"; but the email sent when a user is invited to a group/site should have information about registering for the Commons.

-#2 Updated by Tom Harbison 9 months ago
+#2 Updated by Tom Harbison over 2 years ago

 Ah, I see the person I was testing with previously actually did have a pre-existing account (active five years ago!).
 A screenshot of that invitation email is attached.
 Does the email differ depending on whether the invitee already has a Commons account?
 I'm working with a group of faculty this week, many of whom are new to the Commons, and can also have a look from that side if you don't have a chance to school me on it.